cggh/panoptes/documentation/importdata/importsettings/datatable.rst

       Example: ``http://maps.google.com/maps?q={Lattitude},{Longitude}``.
     Name:
       *Text (required).* Display name for this external link.

+ListView
+  *Boolean.* Default false.
+Replaces the normal table view with a list view, showing rows on left and a single selected row on the right.

 IsPositionOnGenome
   *Boolean.* Instructs Panoptes that records in this data table should be interpreted as genomic positions.